Candlin & Mynard

 Key features

-• contain links to further resources
+• contains links to further resources

-• contain between 40,000 and 70,000 words
+• contains between 40,000 and 70,000 words

 • Unique features of teaching contexts in Japan